 Imagine your soul is a jigsaw puzzle.
 Let’s say this personal mosaic has 1,000 pieces.
 On their own, some pieces will appear dark and murky, and others will appear brighter and more joyous.
 These darker and murkier aspects of the self are but pieces of the immense beauty of the totality of who we really are—the full jigsaw puzzle.
 Yet we’re taught to disown and repress the “bad” stuff (often called the “shadow self”) and solely focus on and express the “good.”

-Highly Sensitive Persons (HSPs), however, don’t repress.
+Empaths & Highly Sensitive Persons (HSPs), however, don’t repress.
 We feel.
 We emote.
 We feel deeply.
 Then we emote even deeper.
 We know through experience that we are every-thing.
-We know that conscious or unconscious repression of the shadow self is denial of what exists and is detrimental to our process of healing and becoming whole, but there comes a point when we’ve got to wonder, “Haven’t I expressed enough?
+We know that conscious or unconscious repression of the shadow self is a subtle form of denying what exists and is detrimental to our process of healing and becoming whole, but there comes a point when we’ve got to wonder, “Haven’t I expressed enough?
 I’ve been at this for decades…”

 Persons with more typical levels of sensitivity who have been taught to repress their grief are negatively affecting their brain chemistry.
-When this is analyzed through scientific means, oftentimes a diagnosis of depression is given, but too few are looking further into this chicken or the egg causality dilemma.
-The X factor is their inability to acknowledge, feel, and express this very raw human emotion that is just another piece of the human puzzle.
+When this is analyzed through scientific means, oftentimes a diagnosis of "depression" is given, but too few are looking further into this 'chicken or the egg' causality dilemma.
+Quite often the X factor is not having acknowledged, felt, expressed and embraced this very raw human emotion that is just another piece of the human emotional puzzle.

-On the converse, those who are taught to honor and express their grief will keep the rivers and streams of emotional energy open and flowing.
+Those who are taught to honor and express their grief will keep the rivers and streams of emotional energy open and flowing.
 A person with flowing energy will always be healthier than one whose energy has been shunted by fear, shame, guilt, or even machismo.
 Staying with the jigsaw analogy, a person who is “in the flow” has owned and honored all the pieces of the puzzle—all aspects of self.
-He or she may be considered more “whole” and will typically be healthy and vibrant.
+He or she may be considered more “whole” and will typically be healthier and more vibrant.

 Not getting to and working with that root cause always leaves us searching for answers.
 The ultimate goal is both releasing symptoms and then fine-tuning the empathic abilities so that we can still be caring and sensitive but not overloaded!
 What good can an overworked HSP actually do, anyway?!?!

-Because Highly Sensitive Persons (HSPs) are walking sponges for other people’s emotions and energetic states, we’re often carrying other people’s pieces of their jigsaw puzzle in addition to our own.
-If you’re feeling stuck, lonely, unfulfilled, anxious, unmotivated, or physically unwell and you’re an HSP, it’s very likely that you have taken on these aspects from another person.
+Because we are walking sponges for other people’s emotions and energetic states, we’re often carrying other people’s pieces of their jigsaw puzzle in addition to our own.
+If you’re feeling stuck, lonely, unfulfilled, anxious, unmotivated, or physically unwell and you’re an Empath or HSP, it’s very likely that you have taken on these aspects from another person.
 And for those with a really high Empathic Rating (an intuited percentage of how much you are dealing with that is not yours), you can be taking on energies from other families, cities, cultures, or even the planet!
 THAT is why you’re still looking for answers.
 You’re looking for healing in all the wrong places.
-You need specific tools intuited by an HSP for other HSPs.
-How could anyone else know what you’re dealing with than another HSP?
+You need specific tools intuited by an Empath & HSP for other Empaths & HSPs.
+How could anyone else know what you’re dealing with other than another HSP?
 That’s like asking a Priest for marriage advice!

 Likewise, if you’re taking on others people’s anger, how could you not have tightened muscles or stiff joints?